daqwes/daqwes/README.md

 # Hi!

-My name is Daniel Mokeev and I am a compiler engineer at Synopsys.
+My name is Daniel Mokeev and I am a compiler engineer at Synopsys, working on LLVM and NN compilers.

 My interests span systems and programming languages, in particular the internals of modern systems and tools.